rednafi/rednafi.com/content/go/anemic_stack_traces.md

 }
 ```

 This uses the `runtime` package to add the location data of the caller.
-This will be called
+It'll be called in
-in the `copyFile` function as follows:
+the `copyFile` function as follows:

 ```go
 func copyFile(src, dst string, debug bool) error {